mathtutor1ng/mathtutor1ng.github.io/README.md

 This is the changelog of mathtutor1ng in order from newest to oldest.

+**November 19, 2025**
+---
+- Updates won't be coming as quick temporarily.

 **November 11, 2025**
 ---
 - MASSIVE new design